 The Art Centrum Of Egon Schiele

 Constructed in 1588, situated on Horní street, with its’ picturesque painted and sgraffitoed eaves.
-Egon Schiele, the expressionist painter from Austria (1890 to 1918) arrived in Český Krumlov to live in 1911, where he stayed in a cold hovel, producing many stunning, enchanting works.
-During the nineteen nineties, what used to be a medieval.
+Egon Schiele, the expressionist painter from Austria (1890 to 1918), arrived in Český Krumlov to live in 1911, where he stayed in a cold hovel, producing many stunning, enchanting works.
+During the nineteen nineties, what used to be medieval.

 The Church of St. Vitus